Forecasters, read (& steer) the game like Wayne Gretzky! (Part 2)

 - short-term temperature forecasts for ice cream sales,

-- macroeconomic factors for the building industry
+- macroeconomic factors for the building industry and

 - retail data from a point of sale.

-If you can capture, monitor, and process these demand signals dynamically based on real-life or near-real-life data, you will get a wealth of additional information to improve your demand planning and, thus, your supply planning.
+If you can capture, monitor and process these demand signals dynamically based on real-life or near-real-life data, you will get a wealth of additional information to improve your demand planning and, thus, your supply planning.

 New and other variables

 The possibilities of new variables are extensive.
 In very advanced models, it could even be possible to use unstructured or big data that might correlate with the demand pattern.
 Examples include:

 We see that forecast models often ignore this kind of information, whereas these variables can be very useful for quickly sensing demand signals to be able to adjust short-term forecasts.

 Dynamic forecasting, the Gretzky way…